rweisssieker-xp/Infopath-Replacement/README.md

 ### CI/CD Pipeline

-Die CI/CD Pipeline ist in `.github/workflows/ci.yaml` konfiguriert und führt automatisch aus:
+The CI/CD pipeline is configured in `.github/workflows/ci.yaml` and automatically executes:
-- Tests (Frontend und Backend)
+- Tests (Frontend and Backend)
 - Linting
 - Build
 - Security Scans

-## Entwicklung
+## Development

-Dieses Projekt verwendet die BMad Method für strukturierte Softwareentwicklung.
-Siehe [AGENTS.md](AGENTS.md) für verfügbare Agents und Workflows.
+This project uses the BMad Method for structured software development.
+See [AGENTS.md](AGENTS.md) for available agents and workflows.

-### Story-basierte Entwicklung
+### Story-based Development

-- Stories befinden sich in `docs/stories/`
+- Stories are located in `docs/stories/`
-- Jede Story folgt dem Format: `{epic}.{story}.{title}.story.md`
+- Each story follows the format: `{epic}.{story}.{title}.story.md`
-- Stories werden sequenziell implementiert und durch QA-Review geprüft
+- Stories are implemented sequentially and reviewed by QA

-## Lizenz
+## License

-[Zu definieren]
+[To be defined]